Spaceginner/MagicPrompt-awebui/README.md

 ## Installation

-1. Download the script and run it.
+1. Download the script, start the webui, wait until it loads, and you are done!
 It is sooo simple. (if autoinstallation fails, create an issue)
 ## Why prompt is same for multiple images???

 well, i didnt figure out how to change prompt from image to image. so, for now it changes prompt from batch to batch (you need to change **batch count** not **batch size**). if you did everything and still has this problem, create an issue and describe what you did and what the settings are.